SeldonIO/seldonio.github.com/content-recommendation-example.md

 You can delete the job once its run with ```kubectl delete -f import-data-job.json```

-# Create Recommendaton Model<a name="model"></a>
+# Create Recommendation Model<a name="model"></a>
 For this simple example we will build a document similarity model to provide recommendations for newswire article given the current newswire article a user is reading.
 For this we will build a [gensim](https://radimrehurek.com/gensim/) document similarity model.
 The detailed steps to build the model can be followed in a [Jupyter notebook](https://github.com/SeldonIO/seldon-server/blob/master/python/examples/doc_similarity_reuters.ipynb).
 These have been packaged into a docker container ```seldonio/reuters-example```.

 In general, Seldon provides several content recommendation models in Spark as well as python based modules.

 # Create Microservice<a name="microservice"></a>
-To serve predictions from our model we need to run the prepackaged docker image which exposes a miroservice endpoint for the model scoring.
+To serve predictions from our model we need to run the prepackaged docker image which exposes a microservice endpoint for the model scoring.
 To start any microservice and connect it to a client using the script ```kubernetes/bin/start-microservice```.

-The script create a Kubernetes deployment for the microservice in ```kubernetes/conf/microservices```.
-If the microserice is already running Kubernetes will roll-down the previous version and roll-up the new version.
+The script creates a Kubernetes deployment for the microservice in ```kubernetes/conf/microservices```.
+If the microserice is already running, Kubernetes will roll-down the previous version and roll-up the new version.

 To start the Reuters gensim model serving run: